primiano/perfetto-docs/docs/concepts/config.md

 For instance, imagine a trace config that enables both:

 1. The kernel scheduler tracer.
-On a tyipcal Android phone this records ~10000 events/second, writing ~1 MB/s of trace data into the buffer.
+On a typical Android phone this records ~10000 events/second, writing ~1 MB/s of trace data into the buffer.

 2. Memory stat polling.
 This data source writes the contents of /proc/meminfo